 When looking at the problem of cleansed language, which means words lacking political charge or emotional characteristics or easier they are euphemisms, in her article Tortured Language,

-The New York Times referral to ‘harsh interrogation methods’ used under former President Bush in Iraq.
+One of the best examples Mariner (2009) states is The New York Times referral to ‘harsh interrogation methods’ used under former President Bush in Iraq.
 Nevertheless, among these harsh interrogation techniques was a clearly states the practice of ‘water boarding’.
 Even if water boarding was used against terrorists it does not justify calling it other than torture.
 For instance a Japanese officer was sentenced to 15 years after practicing this technique on American citizen in 1947 and it was widely recognized by US and the rest of the world as a torture.
 (Mariner, 2009) If it was clear then, why did The New York Times refuse to call it the same?

 Source: